nehagjoshi/nehajoshi.dev/content/post/leadership_skills.md

 ]
 +++

-I came across this amazing Udemy course by Chris Croft.
-I am not into managerial role.
+I came across this amazing Udemy course by Chris Croft: "Leadership: Practical Leadership Skills".
+I am not into a managerial role.
 But I wanted to have knowledge about the essentials of leadership.
 So I took up this course and I was very impressed by all the points which were put across during the course.
-Sharing some points which I had taken while persuing the course.
+Sharing some points which I had taken while pursuing the course.
 I hope you find it useful :)

 ## Leadership skills: